AneezHussain/F2CS-Planner/README.md

 - Open the application in your preferred desktop web browser.
 - Sign in using your Google Auth credentials.
 - After logging in, select your campus (Vellore, Chennai, AP) from the dropdown.
-- The app loads data relevant to your selected campus[1].
+- The app loads data relevant to your selected campus.

 ### Faculty List Search

 - Access the Faculty List Search at the top right of the navigation bar.
 - Search by course code, title, faculty name, etc.
 - Filter results by course type, credits, and venue.
-- Review the faculty list before planning[1].
+- Review the faculty list before planning.

 ## Slot Selection Mode